alozano-77/AWS-SAA-C02-Course/README.md

 ### Elastic Container Service (ECS) Concepts

 - Accepts containers and instructions you provide.
+It orchestrates where and how to run the containers.
+It is a managed container-based compute service.

+ECS runs into two modes: 1.
+Using EC2; 2.
+Using Fargate.

 - ECS allows you to create a cluster.
   - Clusters are where containers run from.
 - Container images will be located on a registry.
-  - AWS provides ECR (elastic container registry)
+  - AWS provides a registry called **Elastic Container Registry** (ECR).
   - Dockerhub can be used as well.
-- **Container definition** gives ECS just enough info about the single container.
+- **Container definition** tell ECS where your container is.
+It tells ECS which port your container uses (e.g. port 80, which is http).
+Container definition gives ECS just enough info about a single container.
   - A pointer to which image to use and the ports that will be exposed.
 - **Task definitions** store the resources used by the task.
-  - Stores **task role**, an IAM role that allows the task access to other AWS resources.
+  - It also stores the **task role**, an IAM role that allows the task access to other AWS resources.

+> Task roles are the best practice way for giving containers within ECS permissions to access AWS products and services.

-- Task is not by itself highly available.
+- Task does not scale on its own and it is not highly available.

+See the [AWS documentation on container definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDefinition.html) and [task definition](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TaskDefinition.html) for more information.

 ECS **Service** is configured via Service Definition and represents how many copies of a task you want to run for scaling and HA.